riboseinc/jekyll-theme-open-project/README.md

 ## Theme development

-This directory is setup just like a Jekyll site.

-To set up your environment to develop this theme, run `bundle install`.
+Generally, this directory is setup like a Jekyll site.
+To set it up, run `bundle install`.

-To experiment with this code, add some sample content and run `bundle exec jekyll serve`.

-This starts a Jekyll server using your theme at `http://localhost:4000`.
+To experiment with this code, add content (projects, software, specs) and run `bundle exec jekyll serve`.
+This starts a Jekyll server using this theme at `http://localhost:4000`.

 Put your layouts in `_layouts`, your includes in `_includes`, your sass files in `_sass` and any other assets in `assets`.